Our challenge

 It might happen from unusual observations

-The agent targeting floating cancer cells
+The agent targeting detached cancer cells

 Most cancer-related problems are caused by metastasis via attachment-free cell growth and survival.
 Unfortunately there has been no effective agents preventing or delaying fundamental metastatic processes.
 We are developing a new therapeutic approach able to affect only metastatic cells growing in attachment-free condition.